 Munger’s approach thrives on the idea of a long-term investment horizon.
 He doesn’t look at businesses as mere pieces of paper whose prices fluctuate on the stock exchange; he views them as real, functioning entities whose true worth unfolds over extended periods.

-This perspective liberates Munger from the constraints of short-term market movements and allows him to reap the fruits of compounded returns.
+This perspective frees Munger from obsessing over short-term market movements and allows him to benefit from compounded returns.
 He understands that Rome wasn’t built in a day and neither are great fortunes.
 In his own words, “Our favorite holding period is forever.”

 ‘Sit-On-Your-Ass’ investing is a game of chess, not a roll of dice.
-It’s about strategically placing your bets on high-quality businesses, having the patience and discipline to let your investments play out, and maintaining a long-term perspective that enables you to weather short-term market storms.
-If investing is a war against uncertainty, then Munger’s strategy is a shield forged from the principles of quality, patience, and a long-term outlook.
+It’s about strategically placing your bets on high-quality businesses, having the patience and discipline to let your investments play out, and maintaining a long-term perspective that helps you survive short-term market storms.
+The investor’s job is not to stare at price ticks all day.
+The job is to know what would confirm, weaken, or break the thesis.

 source: Good Investing Talks on YouTube